Ophthalmology (Eye) Practice Test 3

 - Diabetic retinopathy

 Explanation: Answer reason: Lens opacification is the leading cause of blindness worldwide in adults and is highly prevalent with aging.
 It causes painless, progressive reduction in visual acuity and glare, and is typically reversible with surgical extraction and intraocular lens implantation.
 By contrast, glaucoma is a leading cause of irreversible blindness, and diabetic retinopathy is a common cause of blindness particularly among working-age adults, but neither exceeds cataract as the most common overall.
-Category reason: This tests the epidemiology and causes of adult blindness, a core concept within eye disorders and vision pathology, fitting Ophthalmology (Eye) rather than nursing intervention decision-making.

 Think you’re ready for the NCLEX?